agilbert1412/StardewArchipelago/Documentation/Yaml Settings/goal.md

 - On floor 100 in the mines.
 Is always shuffled.
 - From the spouse or roommate upon reaching 12.5 hearts.
 Is shuffled if ~~[Friendsanity](./friendsanity.md)~~ is enabled to any degree.
 - Sold by Krobus in the Sewers.
 Is always shuffled.
 - Obtained from Old Master Cannoli in the secret woods.
 Is always shuffled.
+[Note for 7.x.x, this stardrop will be shuffled as part of ~~[Secretsanity](./secretsanity.md)~~]
 - Received after catching every fish.
 Is shuffled with ~~[Fishsanity](./fishsanity.md)~~.
 - Received after completing the Museum.
 Is always shuffled.
 <br><br>